RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/application-state.md

 ### Background

-- The background rectangle for the component is 22 px/1.375 rem in height with 2 px/0.125 rem corner radii.

 - The background rectangle does not change height, but will change width with longer text content.

 - It is suggested that the background color for the application state component uses Astro 7.0 palettes Purple, Hot Orange, Pink, and Teal (commonly used for Tags).